Fortunately, My First Corpse Is Fresh

-Pascale’s first book, Fortunately My First Corpse Is Fresh (original title: Mijn Eerste Lijk Is Gelukkig Vers) was published by De Fontein in January 2015 at De Fontein publishers, a very personal and open insight into my work as a prosecutor.
+Pascale’s first book, Fortunately My First Corpse Is Fresh (original title: Mijn Eerste Lijk Is Gelukkig Vers) was published by De Fontein in January 2015.
+It is a very open and personal insight into Pascale’s work as a prosecutor.
 Because of her – in the legal world unprecedented – frankness, the Dutch Harper’s Bazaar magazine nominated her for the ‘Woman of the Year 2015 Award’.
 This book, now in its 4th edition, got great reviews and earned a spot in the Bestseller 60 List.
-It recounts real cases along with a personal insight into the doubts, emotions and feelings that go hand in hand with being a female public prosecutor.
-I am also a human being, and you could imagine that a gruesome sex crime definitely leaves its marks on me as a mother of three.
-If you have ever wanted to find out how a search is carried out, what it is like for a woman to manage a group of macho policemen, or why someone chooses to hire an assassin, then my book might be just up your alley.
-You can order it by clicking on the link.
+It recounts real cases and reveals the doubts, emotions and feelings that go hand in hand with being a public prosecutor.
+If you have ever wanted to find out how a house search is carried out, what it is like for a woman to manage a group of macho policemen, or why someone chooses to hire an assassin, then Fortunately, My First Corpse Is Fresh might be just up your alley.

 On Bol.com, the Dutch Amazon.com, it gets 4 out of 5 stars!
 Click here for an excerpt in Dutch.
 Or read two chapters translated into English:

-Impression book presentation on 25 January 2015 at Boekhandel Dominicanen in Maastricht:
+Impression of the official book presentation on January 25th 2015 in bookstore Dominicanen in Maastricht, The Netherlands: